What is COVID-19?

 Viral Host or Host Species

-A viral host is an organism that harbours a pathogenic (disease-causing) virus.
+A viral host is an organism that harbors a pathogenic (disease-causing) virus.
 Some viruses can be "hosted" by more than one species.

 Random viral mutation can help track the spread of a pathogen and learn about its transmission routes and dynamics.
 As the pathogen replicates and spreads, its genome needs to be replicated many times and random mutations (copying mistakes) will accumulate in the genome; this is normal.